KrishnaChaitanya16/MosipDecode2025/README.md

     <img width="1081" height="239" alt="Ngrok" src="https://github.com/user-attachments/assets/019d88ec-611f-4cdd-a31b-2c4f9108d9ef" />

   - Once the colab server starts running , proceed to backend server setup.
-> Note : If the collab seesion ends or expires or runs out of resources , please make sure to run the notebook in an new session.
+> Note : If the collab/Kaggle seesion ends or expires or runs out of resources , please make sure to run the notebook in an new session.

 2. Move to the backend folder: